museHD/FourierArt/README.md

   Allows you to draw on the canvas
 * Image
   Allows you to upload an image file to be drawn
+* Draw Method
+  Allows you to switch between drawing using lines and dots.
+Each mode will automatically switch to the preferred method.
+It is recommended to not change this.
 * Precision
   Controls the number of epicycles used, and how accurately the target drawing is being drawn
 * Target Drawing